Trapped (Tupac Shakur song)

-"Trapped" is the solo debut single by 2Pac from his debut album 2Pacalypse Now (1991).
+"Trapped" is a political hip hop song written and performed by American rapper 2Pac.
+It was released on September 25, 1991, through Interscope Records as the lead single from his debut solo studio album 2Pacalypse Now.
+Recording sessions took place at Starlight Sound Studio in Richmond, California.
+Production was handled by Ramone "Pee-Wee" Gooden, who utilised samples from the Bar-Kays's "Holy Ghost" and James Brown's "The Spank".

 It deals with police brutality.
 The first verse tells a story of 2Pac being harassed by the police with one even shooting at him.
 He then fires back and says he did it because he was tired of constantly being profiled and abused by police officers.

-The song samples "Holy Ghost" by Bar-Kays and "The Spank" by James Brown.

-"Trapped" was featured on 2Pac's Greatest Hits album in 1998.
+The song was featured on 2Pac's 1998 posthumous Greatest Hits album.

 Music video

 The music video features Shock G singing part of the song's chorus and depicts Shakur in jail.
-It features a cameo by J-Dee of Da Lench Mob.
+It features cameos by J-Dee of Da Lench Mob and Stretch.
+It was filmed on August 11, 1991.

 It appeared as a bonus on the DVD for Tupac: Resurrection.
 Around the time the music video was debuting, Tupac was assaulted by the Oakland Police Department after he cursed at them for demeaning his name and prolonging the issuing of a ticket sustained during a jaywalking incident.